themeblvd/theme-blvd-shortcodes/readme.txt

 = 1.5.9.1 - 11/11/2015 =

+* Allow `[popup]` shortcode to work more consistently, when nested within more complex areas.

 = 1.5.9 - 09/28/2015 =

 * Fixed: Background color not getting applied to `[jumbotron]` with Theme Blvd Framework 2.5+ themes.